davidakennedy/accessible-zen/readme.md

 ### Remember

-Accessibility is more about people than technology.
-Anyone can help make the web more accessible.
+You're awesome!
+Also, accessibility is more about people than technology.
+Anyone make the web more accessible.
 [Start learning how at WebAIM](http://webaim.org/).